 - Update and maintain vendor account information and password resetting capabilities

 - Communicate more effectively with RTA Procurement and Contracts staff during the solicitation process

 RTA conducts formal bidding through public advertisement.
 An Invitation for Bid (IFB), Request for Proposal (RFP), or Request for Qualifications (RFQ) may be published in the Chicago Sun-Times, La Raza and/or Chicago Defender newspapers.
-Registering your firm into the RTA’s Procurement Portal will allow the RTA to include you in future solicitations.
+Registering your firm into the RTA’s Supplier Portal will allow the RTA to include you in future solicitations.